Seek Returns logo

 Min

-ACM vs. FLR: A comparison of their P/B Ratio against the Engineering & Construction industry benchmark.
+ACM vs. FLR: A comparison of their Price-to-Book Ratio (MRQ) against the Construction & Engineering industry benchmark.

 Valuation at a Glance